ICE returns stolen Christopher Columbus letter to Spain

 Federal investigators took custody of it in March 2014 and had further testing conducted.
 It showed a chemical was also used to bleach the ink of the Italian library's stamp.
 The US returned the document, which was a copy printed in Latin by Stephan Plannck.

-ICE has returned over 11,000 artifacts to over 30 countries, the agency said.
+ICE has returned more than 11,000 artifacts to over 30 countries, the agency said.